elishatofunmi/pytennis-Discrete-Mathematics-Approach-/readme.md

-Clone the work and run the main.py file using the following commands below
+To clone the work and run the main.py file using the following commands below

 ```
 git clone https://github.com/elishatofunmi/pytennis.git